precice/calculix-adapter/README.md

 At the moment, only the non-linear solver of CCX is coupled via the adapter.
 Therefore, two keywords must appear in the CalculiX input file for FSI simulations: "DYNAMIC" (enabling a dynamic computation) and "NLGEOM" (selecting the geometrically non-linear solver).

+A testcase is provided in the directory `testcase`.
+It corresponds to the geometry of the structural solver of the Extended Flap scenario, Section 6.2 in the bachelor thesis of Alexander Rusch [2](https://www5.in.tum.de/pub/Rusch2016_BA.pdf).

 ### Running the Adapted CalculiX Executable
 Running the adapted executable is pretty similar to running the original CalculiX CCX solver.
 The syntax is as follows: